-As of the publication of this budget, Council has approved the allocation of \$106,185,200 in ARPA funds.
-The FY 2023 Budget includes the allocation of the remaining ARPA funds of \$64,622,800, of which \$3,396,200 is budgeted and discussed in the Police, Fire and Public Utilities Department sections of this book and

-\$61,226,600 is included in the Finance Department as follows:
+As of the publication of this Budget, Council has approved the allocation of \$106,185,200 in ARPA funds.
+The FY 2023 Budget includes the allocation of the remaining ARPA funds of \$64,622,800, of which \$4,396,200 is budgeted and discussed in the City Attorney's Office, Police, Fire and Public Utilities Department sections of this book and \$60,226,600 is included in the Finance Department as follows:

-- \$40 million to fund policies identified in the April 18, 2022, One Fresno Housing Strategy categories of preserving housing, producing housing, promoting equity, and/or preventing displacement.
+- \$39 million to fund policies identified in the April 18, 2022, One Fresno Housing Strategy categories of preserving housing, producing housing, promoting equity, and/or preventing displacement.
 The allocation of these ARPA funds in conjunction with other Federal and State dollars will help achieve the 71 priorities for Affordable Housing and Housing the Unhoused strategic priorities. - \$8 million for the construction of a 911 communications center.
 This amount is in addition to the \$2 million previously allocated for the design of the center which is necessary to accommodate additional Emergency Services Dispatchers.
 The current setup is inadequate and does not allow sufficient space to accommodate the staff necessary to reduce call response times. - \$6.7 million for the deferred maintenance at the Police Department Headquarters.
-The building has previously been identified to have asbestos and the cost of mitigation has exceeded budget availability.
-Because of this budgetary shortfall critical HVAC issues also remain unresolved. - \$300,000 for alternative electric vehicles that will be utilized by the Police Department's Metro Bike Patrol (MBP) unit to patrol Downtown, Chinatown, Tower District, El Dorado Park and the Kings Canyon Corridor. - \$2 million for the Deferred Maintenance and Automation of the Downtown City Parking Garages.
+The building has previously been identified to have asbestos and the cost of mitigation has exceeded the available budget.
+Because of this budgetary shortfall critical HVAC issues also remain unresolved. - \$300,000 for alternative electric vehicles that will be utilized by the Police

+- Department's Metro Bike Patrol (MBP) unit to patrol Downtown, Chinatown, Tower District, El Dorado Park and the Kings Canyon Corridor. - \$2 million for the Deferred Maintenance and Automation of the Downtown City Parking Garages.
 In 2016, the City, through Walter P. Moore, completed an assessment of the condition of parking facilities.
-These appropriations would assist in completing vital repairs that pose safety risks to patrons.

-- \$450,000 for urgent repairs to Fire Stations that include plumbing leaks and repairs to damaged floors.
-Although additional appropriations will be necessary in the future to address the needs of the aging buildings, these appropriations will address the most urgent maintenance needs. - \$388,000 for installations of gates at Fire Stations 11 and 13.
+These appropriations would assist in completing vital repairs that pose safety risks to patrons. - \$450,000 for urgent repairs to Fire Stations that include plumbing leaks and repairs to damaged floors.
+Although additional appropriations will be necessary in the future to address the needs of the aging buildings, these appropriations will address the most urgent maintenance needs. - \$388,000 for the installation of gates at Fire Stations 11 and 13.
 These stations do not have secure parking lots and over the past year have experienced an increase in vandalism.
-The installation of gates is expected to increase safety and decrease vandalism. - \$50,000 for the training materials necessary for the Fire Investigation Unit Fire Inspectors which includes registration books for the 40-hour classes of Level 1 training through the State Fire Marshall Office.
+The installation of gates is expected to increase safety and decrease vandalism. - \$50,000 for necessary training materials for the Fire Investigation Unit Fire Inspectors, which includes registration books for the 40-hour classes of Level 1 training through the State Fire Marshall's Office. - \$1 million for the Eviction Protection Program in the City Attorney's Office. - \$300,000 for the City Attorney's Office to continue demolition of downtown properties that have increased due to fire, unsafe conditions and are a blight to the neighborhoods that they are located in. - \$2 million for administrative costs associated with all the proposed and previously approved projects.